hellerve/blog/wip/Lets_Write_Base64_in_Carp.md

 that might have confused you: we check whether either of the last two bytes are padding bytes and if not, we work on them.
 Otherwise, we ignore them.

-If bitt fiddling in Lisp land confuses you—I know it confused me in the beginning!—, refer to the comments that i added above the individual operations that tell you what exactly we are doing to the bytes.
+If bit fiddling in Lisp land confuses you—I know it confused me in the beginning!—, refer to the comments that I added above the individual operations that tell you what exactly we are doing to the bytes.
 Depending on how experienced you are at bit-masking and such, this might come natural to you or not.
 If it’s not quite clear yet, refer back to Figure 6, and try to understand how we build the sliding window.

 Anyway, we’re done with decoding!
 Take a deep breath, for we are about to tackle its inverse operation: encoding.
-It’s a little more complex that decoding, so you might want to take a break before attacking this beast!
+It’s a little more complex than decoding, so you might want to take a break before attacking this beast!

 #### `encode-using`